Audrey Hale’s post about partner’s death revealed - latest

 Jill Biden attends a vigil in the city as Kevin McCarthy refuses to commit to gun control legislation

-Jill Biden attended a candlelight vigil in Nashville on Wednesday night to honour the three children and three adults who were murdered at the Covenant school in the city.
+US first lady Jill Biden attended a candlelight vigil in Nashville, Tennessee, on Wednesday night to honour the three children and three adults who were murdered at the Covenant School in the city on Monday morning.

+Pupils Evelyn Dieckhaus, Hallie Scruggs and William Kinney and staff members Katherine Koonce, Cynthia Peak and Mike Hill were shot dead when a shooter identified by police as Audrey Hale, 28, a former student of the private Christian elementary school, entered the building armed with two AR-15s and a handgun and began opening fire.

-Earlier it emerged that the shooting suspect, Audrey Hale, had previously posted on Facebook about the death of a romantic partner, according to a former teacher.
+Earlier it emerged that Hale, had previously posted on Facebook about the death of a romantic partner, according to a former teacher, giving a possible clue to the motivation behind the attack.

 Art college instructor Maria Colomy, who taught Hale at the Nossi College of Art & Design in Nashville, recalled a social media post from the shooter “openly grieving” the unknown individual and said that Hale had announced the bereavement and asked to be addressed as Aiden and by masculine pronouns from then on.

-Three children aged nine – Evelyn Dieckhaus, Hallie Scruggs and William Kinney – were shot dead on Monday, as were staff members Katherine Koonce, Cynthia Peak and Mike Hill.

-Meanwhile, Nashville police chief John Drake has said that Hale was “under doctor’s care for an emotional disorder” before the killings and had hidden seven legally purchased weapons at home.
+Nashville police chief John Drake has said that Hale was “under doctor’s care for an emotional disorder” before the killings, had hidden seven legally purchased weapons at home and that an unspecified “resentment” against the institution could have been the reason for the deadly assault.

 Parkland dad calls for national education strike in response to Nashville shooting